J.C. Kellam, Room 980

 Students can report a lost BobcatCard immediately by using their NetID and password to log in at get.cbord.com/txstate or using the link on the ID Services website.
 This will deactivate the card, preventing any further use, and if the card is found it CANNOT be reactivated.
 For lost BobcatCards linked to a Wells Fargo checking account, students should call 800.869.3557 or visit a Wells Fargo branch immediately.

 A lost card must be replaced immediately at ID Services.
+There is a replacement card fee, which must be paid at the time of replacement.

 Office hours are 8 a.m. – 5 p.m.
 Monday – Friday.